ga4gh-beacon/beacon-v2/models/json/README.md

-This directory contains the schema source files for the Beacon models.
+This directory contains the schema files for the Beacon models.

 The schemas are edited in [`../src`](../src) and generated into [`../json`](../json) and [`.yaml`](../representations).